zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The JWT token has expired
+  The JWT token has expired.

   **Action:**